Proline and serine-rich protein 2: Internal structure

-Post-Translational Modifications
+Post-translational modifications

 PROSER2 contains 35 predicted Serine phosphorylation sites, as well as 2 predicted Threonine phosphorylation sites on conserved residues.
 It is also predicted to contain 2 SUMO Interaction Motifs, 2 S-Palmitoylation sites, as well as 2 GalNac O-glycosylation sites all located on or near highly conserved amino acids.
 These modifications may change the folding and function of the protein which is predicted to be localized to the nucleus.

-Predicted Secondary Structure
+Predicted secondary structure

 PROSER2’s structure is currently uncharacterized.
 However, it is likely to contain 4 alpha helices and 5 domains of beta sheets which are conserved across all mammalian homologs.
 Based on its structural features and post-translational modifications, it is predicted to be a soluble protein secreted from the nucleus via a non-classical secretion pathway.

 Function

 The function of proline and serine rich 2 protein is currently unknown.
 However, it is listed in several U.S. patents as a potential biomarker of cancer.